-The Sale of GE's interest to MSIP resulted in a change in control and a new basis of accounting for Southern Star, as required by the Business Combinations Topic 805 of the Accounting Standards Codification, or the ASC.
+The Sale resulted in a change in control and a new basis of accounting for Southern Star, as required by the Business Combinations Topic 805 of the Accounting Standards Codifications, or the ASC.
 The total consideration has been "pushed down" and allocated to our assets and liabilities.
-Our financial statements, which present periods prior to the Sale, reflect the historical accounting basis in the Company's assets and liabilities and are labeled Predecessor, while the periods subsequent to the Sale are labeled Successor and reflect the push down basis of accounting for the preliminary fair values in our financial statements.
-Therefore, our Consolidated Statements of Operations and Cash Flows for the period ending September 23, 2012 and the Consolidated Balance Sheet as of December 31, 2011 each reflect the operations and financial position of the Predecessor.
-Our Consolidated Balance Sheet as of September 30, 2012 each reflect the operations and financial position of the Successor.
+Our financial statements, related to periods prior to the Sale, reflect the previous accounting basis in the Company's assets and liabilities and are labeled Predecessor, while the periods subsequent to the Sale are labeled Successor and reflect the allocation of purchase price to all assets acquired and liabilities assumed in the Sale.
+Therefore, our Consolidated Statements of Net Income and Cash Flows for the period ending March 31, 2012 reflects the operations of the Predecessor.
+Our Consolidated Statements of Net Income and Cash Flows for the period ending March 31, 2013 and the Consolidated Balance Sheet as of March 31, 2013 and December 31, 2012 each reflect the operations and financial position of the Successor.